pdubb05/Myportfolio/README.md

 Hi,

-This is my professional portfolio, you can see all my projects here
+This is my professional portfolio, you can see all my projects here.